 The lack of control spills into both legal and security areas, ranging from confidential information to company policy.
 “It is very difficult to mandate the use of that device in a non-working capacity,” Pattie Walsh, head of employment at DLA Piper, said.

-Walsh explained that while organisations may be able to dictate what employees can use their device for at work, lawful activities outside of work that may be in contradiction to these terms are harder to control.
+Walsh explained that while organizations may be able to dictate what employees can use their device for at work, lawful activities outside of work that may be in contradiction to these terms are harder to control.
 Contracts can be put into place, but employees may not agree to them, and they are difficult to enforce.

 In addition, employers must become aware of possible legal liabilities that come with allowing employees to bring their own devices to work, such as the use of these devices for illegal activity.